Scope of application – hours of work provisions - IPG-101

 Subject

-This Interpretations, Policies and Guidelines (IPG) outlines the scope of application of certain hours of work provisions from September 1, 2019 until the coming into force of the second phase of the Exemptions from and Modifications to Hours of Work Provisions Regulations (Regulations).
+This Interpretations, Policies and Guidelines (IPG) outlines the scope of application of certain hours of work provisions from September 1, 2019 until the coming into force of the final phase of the Exemptions from and Modifications to Hours of Work Provisions Regulations (Regulations).
 The Regulations either exempt classes of employees from certain hours of work provisions or modify the provisions for the purpose of application to certain classes of employees.
-The purpose of this IPG is to outline the scope of application of sections 169.1, 169.2, 173.01, 173.1 in Division I of Part III (Labour Standards) of the Canada Labour Code (Code) to certain classes of employees, listed in the Schedule, in various industrial sectors.
+The purpose of this IPG is to outline the scope of application of sections 169.1, 169.2, 173.01, 173.1 in Division I of Part III (Labour Standards) of the Canada Labour Code (Code) to certain classes of employees, listed in the Schedule, in the specified industrial sectors.

 The first phase of the Regulations came into force on February 1, 2022.
 That phase covered the following sectors: